lukaszraczylo/graphql-monitoring-proxy/README.md

 ### Read-only mode

 You can enable the read-only mode by setting the `READ_ONLY_MODE` environment variable to `true` - which will block all the `mutation` queries.

+### Allowing access to listed URLs

+You can allow access only to certain URLs by setting the `ALLOWED_URLS` environment variable to a comma-separated list of URLs.
+If enabled - other URLs will return `403 Forbidden` error and request will **not** reach the proxied service.

 ### Monitoring endpoint